jaeyoungchoilab/Topsicle/README.md

                         Required, Path to the input file or directory (default: None) --outputDir OUTPUTDIR, -o OUTPUTDIR
-                        Required, Path to the output directory (default: None) --pattern PATTERN     Required, Telomere repeat sequence (default: None) NOTE the sequence needs to be in 5' to 3' orientation.
-In addition it assumes the subtelomere is in the 3' end.
+                        Required, Path to the output directory (default: None) --pattern PATTERN     Required, Telomere repeat sequence.
+The sequence needs to be in 5' to 3' orientation.
+In human, it should be CCCTAA, not TTAGGG (default: None)
-                        For example if input pattern is AACCCT (i.e. human) it assumes the following telomere sequence structure

-                        5'                                                          3' (subtelomere)
-                        AACCCTAACCCTAACCCTAACCCTAACCCTAACCCTNNNNNNNNNNNNNNNNNNNNNNNNN

-                        AND

-                        3' (subtelomere)                                            5'
-                        NNNNNNNNNNNNNNNNNNNNNAGGGTTAGGGTTAGGGTTAGGGTTAGGGTTAGGGTTAGGG
   --minSeqLength MINSEQLENGTH
                         Minimum length of a long read sequence to be analyzed by Topsicle (default: 9000) --rawcountpattern     Output raw count of pattern abundance for each window (default: False)